-As we look out into the future, the July 2021 projections from our third-party forecasting service indicate that North American light vehicle production will show a significant increase in demand in vehicle production build for the next four years from our original 2021 forecast which was originally set lower due to the expected lingering effects of the COVID-19 pandemic and the ongoing global semiconductor chip shortage.
-By model year, based on these projections we are expecting a 2021 vehicle build of 14.7 million vehicles for 2022, 17.0 million vehicles for 2023, 16.6 million vehicles for 2024 and 16.8 million vehicles for 2025.
-These vehicle production estimates going forward were significantly increased due to the impact of COVID-19 that lowered vehicle production in late fiscal 2020 and the global semiconductor chip shortage in late fiscal 2021.
-As part of this third party projection, the Ford Motor Company, General Motors and Fiat Chrysler are expected to experience slightly decreased vehicle production volumes in their production levels during this time period.
-Of course, all of these forecasts are subject to variability based on what happens in the overall North American and global economies, especially as it relates to the world wide status of the global semiconductor chip shortage and the lingering impacts of the COVID-19 pandemic that may shut down our customers assembly facilities and supply chains in the foreseeable future, potential tariff enactment by the United States Government or other foreign countries, the current levels of employment, availability of consumer credit, home equity values, fluctuating fuel prices, changes in customer vehicle and option preferences, product quality issues, including related to recall and product warranty coverage issues, and other key factors that we believe could determine whether consumers can or will purchase new vehicles or particular brands.
+As we look out into the future, the July 2022 projections from our third-party forecasting service indicate that North American light vehicle production will show a significant increase in demand in vehicle production build for the next four years from our original 2022 forecast which was originally set lower due to the expected lingering effects of the COVID-19 pandemic and the ongoing global semiconductor chip shortage.
+By model year, based on these projections we are expecting a 2022 vehicle build of 13.4 million vehicles, 15.8 million vehicles for 2023, 16.8 million vehicles for 2024, 16.8 million vehicles for 2025 and 16.5 million vehicles for 2026.
+These vehicle production estimates going forward were significantly increased due to the impact of COVID-19 that lowered vehicle production in late fiscal 2020 and the global semiconductor chip shortage in late fiscal 2021 and 2022 which also continues to negatively impact vehicle production levels.
+As part of this third party projection, the Ford Motor Company, General Motors and Stellantis are expected to experience increased vehicle production volumes in their production levels during this time period.
+Of course, all of these forecasts are subject to variability based on what happens in the overall North American and global economies, especially as it relates to the world wide status of the global semiconductor chip and other supply chain shortages and the lingering impacts of the COVID-19 pandemic that may shut down our customers' assembly facilities and further disrupt supply chains in the foreseeable future, potential tariff enactment by the United States Government or other foreign countries, the current levels of employment, availability of consumer credit, home equity values, fluctuating fuel prices, changes in customer vehicle and option preferences, product quality issues, including related to recall and product warranty coverage issues, and other key factors that we believe could determine whether consumers can or will purchase new vehicles or particular brands.